davidetorre92/GraphCluster/README.md

 ## Features

-- **Normalization:** Preprocess tabular data, particularly CSV files, for better analysis.
-- **Distance Metrics:** Evaluate distances between rows using user-defined metrics.
+- **Distance Metrics:** Evaluate distances between data points using user-defined metrics.
 - **Graph Creation:** Generate graphs using the igraph library with edges based on distance metrics.
+- **Visualization:** Plot the graph to understand how different data is distributed

+**UPCOMING**
 - **Centrality Measurement:** Assess centrality to classify the typicality of entries.
+- **Clustering via community detection:** Search for communities in the graph to cluster the data points.

-## Quickstart
+## Quickstart and Demo

 ### Downloading the Repository